MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-cicd-chatbot-content.md

 To develop a new bot, create a C# Bot Framework project in Visual Studio.
 You can use the Echo Bot template, or start an empty project.
 For a comprehensive tutorial on creating a Bot Framework project, see [Create a bot with the Bot Framework SDK for .NET](/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0).
 For information on configuring a bot to run on multiple channels, see [Manage channels in Bot Service](/azure/bot-service/bot-service-manage-channels).
 Adding a bot in Microsoft Teams requires a few extra steps and considerations.
 For details, see [Bots in Microsoft Teams](/microsoftteams/platform/concepts/bots/bots-overview).

-You can test and debug your chatbot during development with the [Bot Framework emulator](https://github.com/Microsoft/BotFramework-Emulator), a desktop app that lets you test and debug bots built with the BotBuilder SDK.
+You can test and debug your chatbot during development with the [Bot Framework emulator](https://github.com/Microsoft/BotFramework-Emulator).
+The emulator is a desktop app that lets you test and debug bots built with the BotBuilder SDK.

-[Unit testing](https://en.wikipedia.org/wiki/Unit_testing) tests specific parts of source code against a desired outcome.
-Unit testing chatbots use the same principles and best practices as testing other apps.
+[Unit testing](https://en.wikipedia.org/wiki/Unit_testing) tests specific parts of source code against a target outcome.
+Unit testing chatbots use the same principles and approaches as testing other apps.
 For more information about unit testing, see [Unit testing in .NET](/dotnet/core/testing/) and [Unit testing best practices](/dotnet/core/testing/unit-testing-best-practices).

 You can add a unit test project to a chatbot solution in Visual Studio, and choose between MSTest or XUnit for the project.
 For a live view of the unit tests, [configure Live Unit Testing](/visualstudio/test/live-unit-testing).